binxio/generate-temp-aws-credentials/README.md

 ## Run the python generate_keys.py

 First install dependencies with for example pip, using the next example.
+When you get errors of missing dependencies, install those as well.

 ```
 pip install requests boto3